Get Relief from Back Pain in San Marcos Today!

 Back Pain Treatment Options in San Marcos

 At Greater Austin Pain Center in San Marcos, we provide a variety of tailored treatment options to address your unique back pain needs.
 Our objective is to reduce your pain and help you reclaim your day-to-day life.
-Our treatment options include:
+Our focus is on developing a comprehensive treatment plan to treat each patient’s unique needs, using a patient-centered and multidisciplinary approach.
+Effective treatments for back pain include a mix of non-surgical and minimally invasive options.
+Physical therapy and rehabilitation focus on customized exercises and manual therapy to restore function, relieve pain, and improve mobility.
+When appropriate, you may be referred to a trusted physical therapist as part of your care plan, with an emphasis on non-surgical treatment options first.

 When Should You Consider Back Surgery?